Technology and Tradition

 A Bezard guitar is what happens when the past is studied, questioned, stripped for useful parts, reinforced, re-engineered, and sent forward.
 It is not handmade against technology.
 It is handmade through technology.

-Only the final instrument gets to make the argument.
+The final instrument has to make the argument.

 Next